Paulkit/Processing-Face-Detection/README.md

-For more detail, you can go and download this <a href="https://github.com/paulkit/Assignment-Processing/blob/master/github/Introduction.docx">description document</a>
+For more detail, you can download this <a href="https://github.com/paulkit/Assignment-Processing/raw/master/github/Introduction.docx">description document</a>